 Although the band had played a good many shows at American festivals and in upstate New York, this would truly be their time to shine on their own.
 Their seventeen-day tour would take the six musicians through the Midwest, the East Coast and one date in the south.
 They also added two new covers to their set list for this tour; Misfits’ “Mommy Can I Go Out and Kill Tonight” and Black Flag’s “Revenge”.

 The tour started out right at home in the basement of a Chinese restaurant in Kitchener, Ontario that Dave Stevenson had booked on May 28th.
-The next day they played at the Jewish Recreational Centre in Toronto on May 29th, where they played with In My Eyes, Committed, Walls Around Us and As We Once Were.
+The next day they played at The JCC (Jewish Community Centre)/The Bloor Theatre in Toronto on May 29th, where they played with In My Eyes, Committed, Walls Around Us and As We Once Were.
 The last two days of May were played in either London or Windsor, Ontario and then in either Detroit or Ann Arbor, Michigan.
 These dates have yet to be recovered.

 The Swarm then met up with Seven Days of Samsara for two dates in the Midwest.
 On June 1st, they played at the Fireside Bowl in Chicago, IL with The Vida Blue, then at Scooter’s House in Madison, WI.
 At theses shows, The Swarm was prepared to offer something new.
 They decided to light the venue with candles, which were quickly kicked all over the place once they started their set.
 The Madison show was particularly violent.
 The moshing was so intense that Christian was pushed outside the window and fell outside.
 Members of Hot Water Music, Leatherface and Dillinger Four were out there at the time (having played in Milwaukee the night before); and Paddy Costello and a few others pushed Christian back inside through the same window.
 By then the place had gone wild and even mic stands had been smashed into bass and guitar amps.
 Later that night, Lou was paid 10$ to jump off the second floor balcony, after bragging that he was a ninja.